ZigaHajsen/cs50/README.md

 # cs50
-Problem sets for Harvard University CS50: Introduction to Computer Science
+Problem sets and final project for Harvard University CS50: Introduction to Computer Science